 - The previous disciplinary history of the student, if any, and the student’s attitude and behavior throughout the disciplinary process.

 Students should be aware that a history of conduct violations may affect their housing assignments if they are residential students.
-Students, who fail to comply with University directives and/or conduct sanctions, may have holds placed on the release of their grades, records and/or transcripts by the Student Affairs Office.
+Students, who fail to comply with University directives and/or conduct sanctions, may have holds placed on the release of their grades, records and/or transcripts.

 The University may impose any of the following sanctions on a student or group of students.

-A warning serves as notice to a student, either written or verbal, that he/she has failed to meet the University’s expectations for student conduct.
+A warning serves as notice to a student, either written or verbal, that a failure to meet the University’s expectations for student conduct has occurred.
 The warning will include a caution that the continuation or repetition of such behaviors will result in more serious penalties.

 Educational or Developmental

 Educational or Developmental sanctions are required activities intended to engage the student in a positive learning experience related to the student’s inappropriate behavior.
-Positive Actions should allow students to reflect upon their inappropriate behavior, to learn about the behavior in which they engaged, and to gain an understanding of why it is inappropriate or unacceptable.
-Such actions may include engaging in a campus or community service project, attending or presenting a program related to the implications of the student’s conduct, writing a paper, or engaging in some type of personal assessment or counseling.
+Positive actions should allow students to reflect upon their inappropriate behavior, to learn about the behavior in which they engaged, and to gain an understanding of why it is inappropriate or unacceptable.
+Such actions may include attending or presenting a program related to the implications of the student’s conduct, engaging in a campus or community service project, or engaging in some type of personal assessment or counseling.